h599002/AltGenFrontend/README.md

 ``` sh
 npm run dev
 ```
-After running this command, the console will display a local server URL (hopefully http://localhost:5173/, if not, our REST API wont accept it per feb 25). \
-Open it in your browser.
+After running this command, the console will display a local server URL http://localhost:5173/ Open it in your browser.

 ## **5️⃣ Project Structure**